Writing the Introduction

 Normally, you just mention a part of the quote from the topic itself, and reference which character (usually a character) says it, and how it links to the theme in the topic.

-In this sentence, you need to introduce those elements, the character who mentions it, what context in the Text itself was it mentioned for?
+In this sentence, you need to introduce those elements.
+Which character mentions it?
+What context in the Text itself was it mentioned for?

 As <character name> declares <insert part of the quote> during <context>, it is apparent that <link to Theme of Topic as well>.